Dartmouth College fraternities and sororities: Sigma Lambda Beta

-The uncharted chapter of Sigma Lambda Beta (ΣΛΒ) at Dartmouth College was founded on May 17, 2025, and is a Latino-based fraternity on campus.
+The Eta Zeta chapter of Sigma Lambda Beta International Fraternity, Inc (ΣΛΒ) was founded on May 17, 2025 and chartered on May 3, 2026.
+Sigma Lambda Beta is a Latino-based fraternity on campus and the only fraternity part of the Multicultural Greek Council.
 The interest group that would become Sigma Lambda Beta began organizing two years before its establishment by its eight founding members.
-The Dartmouth chapter is currently working toward full chartered status under the national organization.